Conjectures on the reduced Kronecker coefficients: Kronecker Coefficients and Their Convexity Property

-Additionally, the verbatim translation of the property (\ref{two}) or equivariantly the property (\ref{tensor}) that holds for the Littlewood–Richardson coefficients is not true for the Kronecker coefficients.
-Using Maple or Sage, or any other software, one can quickly locate a counterexample:
+Additionally, the verbatim translation of the property \eqref{two} or equivalently the property \eqref{tensor} that holds for the Littlewood--Richardson coefficients is also false for the Kronecker coefficients.
+One can locate a counterexample

 in the ring of virtual representations of $S_{8}$.
-The triple of partitions (6,4), (2,2,2,2,2) and (4,3,1,1,1) is a counterexample for $S_{10}$, and there are many more counterexamples for $S_{12}$.
+The triple of partitions (6,4), (2,2,2,2,2) and (4,3,1,1,1) is a counterexample for $S_{10}$ and there are many more counterexamples for $S_{12}$.

-Nevertheless, we conjecture that the verbatim translation of the property (\ref{two}) or equivariantly the property (\ref{tensor}) that holds for the Littlewood–Richardson coefficients is also true for another closely related structure constant: the \emph{reduced (or stable) Kronecker coefficient}.
+Nevertheless, we conjecture that the verbatim translation of the property \eqref{two} or equivalently the property \eqref{tensor} that holds for the Littlewood--Richardson coefficients is also true for another closely related structure constant---the \emph{reduced Kronecker coefficients}.